reactiveui/website/input/contribute/maintainers/creating-a-new-release/semantic-versioning.md

 ![Release has no suffix](/contribute/maintainers/semver-master.png)

-Builds from the `master` branch do not have a suffix and GitVersion is configured in [ContinuousDelivery mode](https://gitversion.readthedocs.io/en/latest/reference/continuous-delivery).
+Builds from the `main` branch do not have a suffix and GitVersion is configured in [ContinuousDelivery mode](https://gitversion.readthedocs.io/en/latest/reference/continuous-delivery).
 If the current commit is tagged, the version in the tag overrides the automatic versioning strategies.

 ![Building a tagged release](/contribute/maintainers/building-a-tagged-release.png)